-- (a) Mandatory compliance with the Standards of Practice.
-The Standards of Practice shall be the latest version of the provincial Standards of Practice in which the inspector practices. - (b) Mandatory compliance with the Insurance requirements (where applicable). - (c) Mandatory compliance with the Code of Conduct, Professional Practice and Conflict of Interest Guidelines, as set out in the Bylaws, Policy & Procedures.
-Non-compliance is subject to disciplinary procedures. - (d) Maintain annual certification fees in good standing. - (e) Completion of any Mandatory Upgrading Requirements and Continuing Education Requirements.
-(Except for Applicants and Retired Certificate Holders) - (f) In the event of written complaints which are not satisfactorily resolved, the registrant may be suspended from inferring any affiliation with the NHICC. - (g) Act in good faith to all, uphold the integrity and reputation of the profession, respond promptly to complaints. - (h) Always provide a written contract to the client and a written/printed report of the system(s) that were inspected.
+- 1. Mandatory compliance with the Standards of Practice.
+The Standards of Practice shall be the latest version of the provincial Standards of Practice in which the inspector practices. - 2.
+Mandatory compliance with the Insurance requirements (where applicable). - Mandatory compliance with the Code of Conduct, Professional Practice and Conflict of Interest Guidelines, as set out in the Bylaws, Policy & Procedures.
+Non-compliance is subject to disciplinary procedures. - 4.
+Maintain annual certification fees in good standing. - 5.
+Completion of any Mandatory Upgrading Requirements and Continuing Education Requirements, except for Applicants and Retired Certificate Holders. - 6.
+In the event of written complaints which are not satisfactorily resolved, the registrant may be suspended from inferring any affiliation with the NHICC. - 7.
+Act in good faith to all, uphold the integrity and reputation of the profession, respond promptly to complaints. - 8.
+Always provide a written contract to the client and a written/printed report of the system(s) that were inspected.